Pold87/blockchain-swarm-robotics/README.md

 `bash start_experiment1.sh 0 0 1`

-Please note that we are currently working on a platform-independent version of this repository (currently, it contains the code for our architecture but there is a more versatile version in the branch 'local').
+Please note that we are currenltly working on a clean-up and more verstaile version of this code.
-Some hints for the installation (more will follow soon):
+Below are some hints for the installation (more will follow soon).
+It's maybe also a good idea to check out the virtual machine file (see above) to see how everything is set up:

 ### Requirements:
 - ARGoS 3